hapax/hapax.github.io/assets/alien-maths.md

 Pomposity aside, there is a scientific thesis here.
-In fact, experiments by cognitive linguists suggest that colour terminology *does* lead to differential performance in tasks involving remembering and categorising colours.
+In fact, experiments by cognitive linguists suggest that colour terminology *does* lead to differential performance in tasks which involve remembering and categorising colours.
-In other words, colour terminology does seem to be tied, in some way, to measurable differences in perception.
+In other words, colour terminology does seem to be tied to measurable differences in perception.
 But rather than proving relativism, I think the best way to understand these experiments is to relinquish the false dichotomy between